matthewjmiller/Assignment-One/A 1 FINAL.md

 This short how-to is for the beginning ghost hunter, those just starting out and wanting to learn the basics before going on their first hunt.
 Beginning the art of ghost hunting is no small feat.
 It takes a lot of practice to get to the level of the professionals you see on TV, but with a little patience, you can rise to the professional level before you know it!
 In this how-to, we will cover what you will need, how to choose a location, why observations on ghost hunts are important, and why having fun is important while on a ghost hunt!

+{>> MM: Good structure to the introduction, answering "so what" and outlining what you'll cover.
+On the level of prose, I would recommend scaling back the use of exclamation marks, which can make it feel like you're trying too hard. <<}

 ### Step 1: Preparation

 Preparation is key in any situation, but it is especially important when one wishes to pursue the hobby of hunting ghosts or observing paranormal activity.
 You never know what could happen.
 The following items may be helpful in your first and future ghost hunts:

 1) Camera
 2) Tape recorder
-3) Pen and Paper
+3) Pen and paper
 4) Laptop
-5) First Aid Kit
+5) First aid kit
-6) Cell Phone
+6) Cell phone
 7) Something to tell temperature

 Bringing a camera will help you capture images of ghosts in photographs or video recordings.
 It is always interesting to see what you've "caught" when scrolling through the images at a later date or even later that day.
-A tape recorder could capture ghostly voices that may be impercetible to the human ear.
+A tape recorder could capture ghostly voices that may be imperceptible to the human ear.
 Participating in a Q and A session with your potential ghost can reveal some awesome information.
 First, it lets you know if you have actually encountered a ghost.
 Second, asking questions helps you "get to know" the ghost that is in the room with you.
 This could help you know its name and possibly what its life was like when it was a human.
 Ghostly voices are sometimes difficult to decipher, but with some practice and training, you could be one of the experts in no time!
 Bringing a first aid kit is important, especially if searching through warn down buildings that have rusty nails and possible trip hazards.
 Any cut big enough to warrant immmediate care can be primarily treated with a first aid kit, but if that cut is more of a gash, that cell phone is important.
-It can help you call 911 in an emergency or a friend if you need a quick getaway and your car will not start because of that vengeful spirit possessing the engine.
+It can help you call 911 in an emergency or a friend if you need a quick getaway and your car will not start because of a vengeful spirit possessing the engine.

 We will discuss the thermometer, pen and paper, and use of a laptop in a later section.

 ### Step 2: Where To?